 Where are co-op jobs located?

 Many jobs are located in the Greater Boston area, however, students are encouraged to “think globally” by applying to jobs outside of the area as well.
-NUcareers has postings all over the country and the world.
-We encourage students to work with their co-op coordinator to explore jobs outside of NUcareers as well to widen their job search into different geographic areas.
+NUworks has postings all over the country and the world.
+We encourage students to work with their co-op coordinator to explore jobs outside of NUworks as well to widen their job search into different geographic areas.
 The College of Engineering has a designated co-op coordinator for global co-op searches to further assist with this process.
 All student-developed jobs must be approved by the student’s co-op coordinator.

 Can international students do co-op?